Sprained Ankle – Runner’s Guide to Diagnosis, Treatment & Prevention

 Massage once every other day for 5-10 minutes, and make sure you know the anatomy of the foot.
 If you don’t feel up to the task, maybe it’s better to seek a massage professional.

-If swelling increases or if pain is worse the next day, then refrain from massage until the acute stage has passed.
+If swelling increases or if the pain is worse the next day, then refrain from massage until the acute stage has passed.

 Ankle mobilization through joint manipulation